-Navratri is one of the biggest auspicious Hindu festival celebrated by dancing and keeping fasts for nine days to honor Goddess Durga – the most powerful female god.
+Navratri is one of the biggest auspicious Hindu festival celebrated by keeping fasts for nine days to honor Goddess Durga – the most powerful female god.
 The word Navratri is a union of two Sanskrit words, nav means new and ratri means night.
 The goddess of power, Durga is worshiped during these nine sacred days.
 Durga is an epitome of fear, motherly love, care and beauty.
 The full story of the incarnation of various manifestations of the Goddess is detailed in the Markandeya Purana.

 The goddess loves and takes care of its children who follow her and also those who do not believe in her.
 If you offer your prayers to her with clean and pure heart, she will be happy at you and remove all the black shadow of bad luck and failures from your life.